Frame17/free-python-games/README.md

-Search algorithms (BFS, DFS, UCS) in Pacman.
+Search algorithms (BFS, DFS, UCS, A*, Greedy) in Pacman.
 This project is using UI interface from the origin repo.